dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3329: Fusion of entertainment and information can hinder analysis.
+### T3329: Combining information and entertainment can reduce critical thinking.

 |Support|
 |---|